Our Programs

 Stay up to date with everything happening at Black Wildflowers Fund.

-Montessori Credential Grant for Black Educators
+Montessori Credential Grants for Black Educators

-To invest in the future of Black leadership, we will provide grants to Black educators pursuing Montessori training through MACTE credentialed programs.
 Our goal is to train and foster communities of practice for 60+ Black Montessori educators over the next three years.